A simple corn and black bean salad with Mexican-inspired flavours. Fresh, bright, and perfect for any summer table!

-Summer means barbequing and barbequing is nothing without great salads to accompany great mains.
+Summer means barbecuing and barbecuing is nothing without great salads to accompany great mains.
 Am I right?
-This Mexican Corn Salad is the perfect accompaniment whether your main be steak, chicken, or tofu.
-It’s adaptable to almost anything you can serve it with – especially if your main has been grilled too!
+This Mexican Corn and Black Bean Salad is the perfect accompaniment whether your main be steak, chicken, or tofu.
+It’s adaptable to almost anything you can serve it with – especially if your main has been grilled!

 For me, corn is synonymous with grilling.
 I’m not sure I’ve ever been in charge of a grill where corn has not be a part of the menu.
-I’m a huge fan of the classic grilled corn on the cob – especially when it’s slathered with a herbed butter – but, for this particular instance, I wanted the tastes of charred corn but with a sensibleness to the eating part.
+I’m a huge fan of the classic grilled corn on the cob – especially when it’s slathered with a herb butter – but, for this particular instance, I wanted a corn dish but with a sensibleness to the eating part.
 (We had company for dinner and I really didn’t think gnawing on a corn cob was guest-friendly!)
-This way, we got great flavour without the messy hands and mouth. 🙂
+This way, we got great flavour without the messy hands and beard!

 Now, Dear Reader, if I were preparing this dish for me alone, I would have increased the spice factor just a little.
 If you think you can handle more heat, you can certainly add extra chili powder or even some fresh diced chilies – that would be fantastic!
 The sour cream does cool down the spice, so taste as you go and adjust accordingly.

-- 8 ears corn, grilled and cut from cob, cooled
+- 8 ears fresh corn, grilled and cut from cob, cooled (or 4 cups frozen corn – see post for details)

-- ⅔ cup canned black beans, rinsed and drained
+- 1 1/2 cups canned black beans, rinsed and drained

 - 1 teaspoon chili powder